 Are you tired of those gray winter days and do you also long for some rays of sunshine to recharge your batteries?
-Probably the Algarve is not the first destination that comes to your mind.
+Probably the Algarve in Portugal is not the first destination that comes to your mind.
 Unfairly so I can now state.

 We visited the Algarve from the 7th to the 14th of January, middle of winter, but we had great winter weather.

 We did some hiking in pleasant temperatures and even spent a few hours sunbathing at the pool!

 For those wanting to spend a week relaxing at the pool, there’re better options in January.
 Everybody else, continue reading and let me take you on a trip to this pearl in the South of Portugal.

 This article contains affiliate links.
 This means that when you click through and make a purchase, at no additional costs for you, we will get a small commission.

 Below you will find some great hotels.
 However, the Algarve has a lot of nice Airbnb’s.
 If this is the first time you will be staying in an Airbnb, you can enjoy a great discount by signing up through this link.

 We had a pleasant 17 degrees but in the evening it cools down.
 So be sure to bring a warm jacket, scarf, gloves and rain clothing.
 And don’t forget to bring your sunscreen for the day.